Dragon Card Policy

 - Departments may choose to pay for an employee's replacement card.
 The employee should request a memo on department letterhead stating the name of the employee to receive the Dragon Card, the department's Account number and the appropriate signature.
 Please refer to University policy if your department receives sponsored funds.

-The Dragon Card Office is not liable for financial loss or criminal repercussions associated with lost, stolen, damaged or fraudulently used Dragon Cards.
+The IT Help Desk is not liable for financial loss or criminal repercussions associated with lost, stolen, damaged or fraudulently used Dragon Cards.

 G. Confidentiality Statement